vprusso/youtube_tutorials/README.md

 # LucidProgramming YouTube Tutorial Scripts:
 [LucidProgramming](http://bit.ly/lucidcode) is my YouTube channel and this repo consists of a collection of scripts corresponding to YouTube tutorials for my YouTube channel.

+## Sponsoring

+If you found this code useful in your programming journey, please consider sponsoring the creation of my content by clicking on the "Sponsor" button in this repo.

+The funding goes to the creation of new videos, code, and time spent responding to questions, comments, etc.

+Your support allows me to spend more time on creating more content to help learners!

 ## Contributing
 I would love to compile solutions to all of the problems here, as well as offer solutions in different languages.
 Just create a pull request with your changes.